eelias13/oberon0c/README.md

 # A Compiler for the Oberon-0 Programming Language

 ## About This Project

-This project is a compiler for the [Oberon-0](https://oberon.org/en) programming language, originally developed by [Max Galetskiy](https://github.com/max-galetskiy) and [Elias Maier](https://github.com/eelias13) as part of the "Compiler Construction" course at the [University of Konstanz](https://www.uni-konstanz.de/en/).
-The original compiler supports was written as a command-line app (CLI) and uses llvm for code generation.
+This project is a compiler for the [Oberon-0](https://oberon.org/en) programming language, originally developed by [Max Galetskiy](https://github.com/max-galetskiy) and me as part of the **"Compiler Construction"** course at the [University of Konstanz](https://www.uni-konstanz.de/en/), taught by **Prof. Dr. Michael Grossniklaus**.
+A more complete Oberon compiler can be found in his project, [oberon-lang](https://github.com/zaskar9/oberon-lang).

-In this repo I extend the project by add a WebAssembly (WASM) version that can be executed in the browser.
+Our compiler was initially built as a command-line application (CLI) and uses LLVM for code generation.
+In this repository, I am extending it with a **WebAssembly (WASM)** backend, allowing it to run directly in the browser.

 ## About Oberon-0